Can You Be Tracked If Using a VPN in 2024

 Do VPNs work in every case?

-Anonymity doesn’t mean your activity becomes invisible, yet it could not be traced back to you.
+Anonymity doesn’t mean your activity becomes invisible, yet it cannot be traced back to you.
 For instance, your torrenting is visible to anyone, including your ISP, but they could see it with a false VPN IP address, and nobody could track back to your actual IP address if your VPN is working fine.

 Unfortunately, certain flaws could make your actual IP address visible even with a VPN connection.
 If you have previously searched for VPN details then you might be aware of these flaws and if not, here is a quick glance at it.

-IP Leak
+IP leak

 This type of leak is also known as a DNS leak.

-WebRTC Leak
+WebRTC leak

 WebRTC leak is not a VPN fault, but it could make your IP visible in the presence of a VPN provider, and you can be traced.

-Who can Trace you while connected to a VPN?
+Who can trace you while connected to a VPN?

 VPN providers log users’ web activity, login, and log-out times.
 They also keep IP addresses, and the duration of browsing could be more than what should be stored.
 However, according to them, logging user details enhances the customer experience.
 Also, to make sure that no illegal activities are being carried out.
 But is it definite that the information retained will remain with the VPN provider only?

-How could you lessen the chances of VPN Tracing
+How could you lessen the chances of VPN tracing

-Check out the VPN’s Home Country
+Check out the VPN’s home country

 Must read the VPN’s privacy policy carefully

-Legitimate VPN providers keep as fewer data as possible.
+Legitimate VPN providers keep as little data as possible.
 For instance, they could only demand the name, email address, payment data, and billing address.
 They do this so that they can proceed with a VPN subscription.
 Also, they clearly mention in their privacy policy that they wouldn’t log the user’s IP address, connection times, and bandwidth usage.

 Remember to use additional privacy tools to check VPN efficacy